Provided by Juliana LoBiondo, Esq

 A divorce action is commenced by the filing of a Summons and Complaint in the Office of a proper County Clerk.
 The Complaint must allege “grounds” for divorce, which may now be Irreitrievable Breakdown of the Marriage (see above).
 For more information on divorce complaints, “uncontested” divorces, and the filing fees, you may visit New York State’s website, at www.courts.state.ny.us.
 For more specific information about your own circumstances, call this office for a free consultation.

 I believe I have an uncontested divorce, will this cost me less money?

-True uncontested divorces are becoming more of the norm and this office can prepare uncontested divorce papers for legal fees starting at $500.00.
+True uncontested divorces are becoming more of the norm and this office can prepare uncontested divorce papers.
 A true uncontested divorce means that you already have an executed Separation Agreement, which simply needs to be converted to a Judgment of Divorce, and the other party consents completely.
 However, be aware that the County Clerk also has fees which are required to be paid separately.
 These include an Index number fee of $210.00, an RJI fee of $95.00, and a Motion Filing Fee of $45.00, among others.
 If you don’t have a fully executed Separation Agreement, but you and your spouse agree on all issues, including custody, child support, maintenance, and distribution of assets and liabilities, then you are on your way to a more amicable and simple divorce.
 The more you and your spouse agree to ahead of time, the less you will spend on legal fees.
 However, many people can’t agree on these items and that’s why the assistance of an attorney is needed.
 There are still ways to keep your legal fees down, such as setting up 4-way conferences with the other side, instead of going into court immediately.
 There is an old expression: “Why send your lawyer’s kids to college, when you can send your own kids to college?”

 What assets am I entitled to after divorce?